Join Us,

 Together, we’re proving that when ordinary people get organized, we can change what’s possible — in our towns, our counties, our state and beyond.

-7:00 PM - 8:30 PM at
+6:00 PM - 8:00 PM at Eau Claire Event District

 Tuesday morning, dozens of western Wisconsin farmers gathered to raise awareness about the impacts of a controversial factory farm expansion project.